Searching for the toponium ${\eta}_{t}$ with the ${\eta}_{t}$ ${\to}$ $W^{+}W^{-}$ decay

-There are some similarities and differences among the physical properties of both the toponium ${\eta}_{t}$ and charmonium ${\eta}_{c}$ and bottomium ${\eta}_{b}$.
-Based on the naive quark model, the similarities are that (a) they all are the $1^{0}S_{1}$ unflavored quarkonium states consisting of the heavy quark and anti-quark pairs. (b) They all are the pseudoscalar mesons, and share the same spin-parity quantum numbers $J^{P}$ $=$ $0^{-}$. (c) Their additive intrinsic quark quantum numbers, including the baryon number, the electric charge, isospin, strangeness, charm, bottomness and topness, all are zero. (d) Their masses are approximately the sum mass of their constituent quarks, but just below the open-flavor threshold.
-So the explicit-flavored hadronic decays, e.g. ${\eta}_{c}$ ${\to}$ $D\overline{D}$, ${\eta}_{b}$ ${\to}$ $B\overline{B}$, and ${\eta}_{t}$ ${\to}$ $T\overline{T}$, are absolutely prohibited by the law of conservation of energy, where the symbols of $D$, $B$ and $T$ denote the ground charmed, bottomed and topped pseudoscalar mesons, respectively.
-The differences include (a) The ${\eta}_{t}$ meson consists of the heaviest top quark and anti-top-quark, and its mass is about $m_{{\eta}_{t}}$ ${\approx}$ $2\,m_{t}$ ${\approx}$ $343$ GeV \cite{cms2024,PhysRevD.110.054032}. (b) The toponium ${\eta}_{t}$ is supercompact\footnotemark[2],
+Of particular interest are the properties of the toponium ${\eta}_{t}$.
+There are some similarities and differences between the toponium ${\eta}_{t}$, charmonium ${\eta}_{c}$ consisting of the $c\bar{c}$ quark, and bottomonium ${\eta}_{b}$ consisting of the $b\bar{b}$ quark.
+Based on the traditional quark model, the similarities are as follows: (a) they are all the ground $S$-wave spin-singlet pseudoscalar heavy quarkonium with the spectroscopic notation of $1^{1}S_{0}$, and share the same spin, parity and charge-parity quantum numbers $J^{PC}$ $=$ $0^{-+}$. (b) They are all the unflavored mesons.
+Their additive intrinsic quantum numbers, including the baryon number, the electric charge, isospin, strangeness, charm, bottomness, and topness, are all zero. (c) Their masses are approximately the sum of their constituent quark masses, but just below the open-flavor threshold.
+Thus, the explicit-flavored hadronic decays, e.g. ${\eta}_{c}$ ${\to}$ $D\overline{D}$, ${\eta}_{b}$ ${\to}$ $B\overline{B}$, and ${\eta}_{t}$ ${\to}$ $T\overline{T}$, are absolutely prohibited by the law of conservation of energy, where the symbols of $D$, $B$ and $T$ denote the ground charmed, bottomed, and topped pseudoscalar mesons, respectively.